 Based on the averages of figures reported the ICT industry employs 244 000 in Poland, 110 000 in Romania, 160 000 — in Ukraine, 12 500 in Moldova.
 Approximately half of these are software developers.
 There is also a number of software developers from Ukraine for instance who have chosen to work in Poland, as well as Moldovan developers are often recruited by Romanian software development companies.

 Each of the observed countries has something specific to offer in terms of expertise in software development.
-Romania is well known for its engagement in fintech, Poland suits perfectly for R&D departments of the global technology companies, Ukrainian developers are well prepared to work with the most cutting edge technologies, Moldova is a fairly good choice for a midsize projects to outsource.
+Romania is well known for its engagement in fintech, Poland suits perfectly for R&D departments of the global technology companies, Ukrainian developers are well prepared to work with the most cutting-edge technologies, Moldova is a fairly good choice for midsize projects to outsource.